A Message from the Chief, Division of Cardiology, Stamford Hospital

 We’re here to help.
 If you have questions or need assistance, call 203.276.7482.

 Cardiology is the medical specialty devoted to caring for everything related to your heart and circulation.
 The industry has made great progress in diagnosing and treating heart disease.
-Though age is a contributing factor, the single most important cause of heart disease is unhealthy lifestyle.
+Though age is a contributing factor, the single most important cause of heart disease is an unhealthy lifestyle.

 When it comes to heart disease, prevention is the best medicine.
 Even if you have a family history of heart disease, living a healthy lifestyle is the key to preventing heart problems.
 Whether you’re an adult with congenital heart disease or an athlete seeking a cardiac evaluation before you play a sport, our cardiologists address your unique needs with a highly personalized, integrative approach to cardiovascular care that includes individualized assessments, advanced diagnostic cardiology services and therapies for the prevention and treatment of cardiovascular disease.
 Most importantly, we encourage you to adopt healthful lifestyle habits for meaningful longevity and quality of life.
 The good news is that heart disease can be discovered early - or even prevented altogether – if you get regular checkups and heart screenings.

 What makes cardiology services at Stamford Health different and unique?

 Stamford Health offers the only full-service Cardiology department in lower Fairfield County.
 We work closely as one, cohesive team with your primary care physician to provide you with personalized, integrative care.
 You are supported by a dedicated team of highly-trained medical professionals that includes nurse practitioners and physician assistants.
 Patient convenience and seamless communication are our priority.

 At the Heart and Vascular Institute, our primary goal is to head off your heart disease before it progresses to more advanced stages.
 Our cardiologists have the expertise and the latest technology to give you the critical diagnostic information you need as efficiently and quickly as possible.
 We work in close conjunction with referring and specialty physicians to create a tailored plan of imaging that will deliver the most helpful results, provided to your physician on the same day in almost all instances.